The $f(Q)$ gravity and affine EoS: Compatibility and observational constraints: Cosmic dynamics and the physical behavior

 The EoS parameter may offer insights on the dominating fluid during the cosmic expansion of the universe and thus helps to determine the dynamics of the Universe.
 In the cosmological models, it may be commonly used to identify the nature of dark energy.
 The EoS parameter can be defined using the relationship between pressure $(p)$ and energy density $(\rho)$.
 It is mathematically expressed as $(\omega=\frac{p}{\rho})$.
 The cosmic characteristics, including the cold dark matter or dust dominated phase will have $\omega = 0$ and the radiation-dominated period will have $\omega=\frac{1}{3}$.
 The transition into an accelerated cosmic era happens for the equation of state parameter satisfying $\omega < -\frac{1}{3}$.
 The cosmic acceleration period may have three regimes: the quintessence-dominated regime for $-1 < \omega < -\frac{1}{3}$, the cosmological constant-like state for $\omega = -1$ and phantom-dominated regime $\omega < -1$.
 In the Fig. (\ref{fig:13}), we provide the graphical representation of the EoS parameter evolution in the considered models.
 In the Model I, the EoS parameter (defined as $\omega_e=p_d/\rho_d$) values are estimated as $\omega_{e}=-0.706$ and $\omega_{e}=-0.720$ for CC and joint dataset respectively at $z=0$.
 The Model II possess matter and dark energy, as a consequence, we define $\omega_e=p_e/\rho_e$, where the total energy density and pressure are denoted by $\rho_e$ and $p_e$ respectively.
 In the Model II, the effective EoS parameter values are obtained $\omega_{e} = -0.921$ (for CC dataset) and $\omega_{e} = -0.73$ (for joint dataset) at $z=0$.
 The Fig. (\ref{fig:13}) is revealing that the effective EoS parameter may correspond to the quintessence kind of dark energy in these models at present times.
 In future, as $z\rightarrow -1$, the cosmological constant-like behavior may be visualized in the Model I. On the other hand, in the Model II, the phantom kind of dark energy may evolve during the cosmological evolution.
 In the present era, the dark energy is a dynamical one which is varying with time in these models. \\ These models possess the past of matter-dominated expansion which are confirmed by Fig. (\ref{fig:13}) having $\omega=0$ during early times.
 The cosmic evolution is under the domination of quintessence kind of dark energy having $-1 < \omega < -\frac{1}{3}$ in the present epoch.
 However, the future evolution in both of these models may be different.
-For these evolution scenarios, we observe the role of non-metricity scalar having geometrical origin in the $f(Q)$ model.
-In the model I, the non-metricity is in charge of the matter dominated expansion and the dark energy dominated expansion.
-In this sense, the unified scenario has been confirmed in the affine EoS induced model of $f(Q)$ gravity.
+In the model I, the dark fluid is in charge of the matter dominated expansion and the dark energy dominated expansion.
+In this sense, the unified scenario has been confirmed in the affine EoS model of the General relativity.
 On the other hand, when the cold dark matter has been considered with the dark fluid satisfying affine EoS, the $f(Q)$ gravity model yields the identical matter evolution as of the $\Lambda$CDM model but the dark energy behavior will be clearly different.
-It is an important difference between the cosmic dynamics possessed by models without and with cold dark matter.
-In the model without dark matter, the fluid with affine EoS unifies the decelerated and accelerated expansion.
-While in the model with cold dark matter and fluid having affine EoS, the matter dominated era may be the same but the phantom evolution of dark energy may not be ruled out in $f(Q)$ gravity.
+In the Model I, the fluid with affine EoS unifies the decelerated and accelerated expansion.
+While in the Model II with cold dark matter and dark fluid having affine EoS, the matter dominated era may be the same but phantom nature of dark energy may not be ruled out in this model.